 Many people have no issue with Jesus or Christianity when Jesus is considered simply an enlightened teacher or prophet and Christianity just one of many paths to God.
-However, when you tell these same people that Jesus is God manifest in the flesh (John 1:1; 1:14) and that the only way to God is through Jesus Christ (John 14:6) — in other words, through God himself for in Jesus “dwelleth all the fulness of the Godhead bodily” (Colossians 2:9) — they will reject this truth, oftentimes exclaiming “hatred”, “intolerance” and “extremism” as programmed by the mainstream media.
+However, when you tell these same people that Jesus was God manifest in the flesh (John 1:1; 1:14; 1 Timothy 3:16) and that the only way to God is through Jesus Christ (John 14:6) — in other words, through God himself for in Jesus “dwelleth all the fulness of the Godhead bodily” (Colossians 2:9) — they will reject this truth, protesting that Jesus was no more than a prophet (Muslims), or that he was just a man like any other (atheists and pretty much everyone else besides Muslims), while oftentimes exclaiming “hatred”, “intolerance” and “extremism” as programmed by the mainstream media.

-While God is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9), unfortunately an overwhelming majority believe that truth is relative — an oxymoronic proposition since it is, in and of itself, an absolute statement and, therefore, affirms the absolute nature of truth that’s being denied.
+While God is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9), unfortunately an overwhelming majority believe that truth is relative — an oxymoronic proposition since such a statement is, in and of itself, absolute and, therefore, affirms the absolute nature of truth that’s being denied.

 As God’s word tells us — that is, Jesus himself as he is the literal Word — to those who seek after signs and worldly wisdom, Jesus is foolishness and a stumblingblock.